Energy partitioning in electrostatic discharge with variable series load resistor: Abstract

 \section{Abstract}

-This paper presents an experimental investigation into the energy partitioning of quasi-static electrostatic discharge (ESD) events in air, a scenario in which the discharge occurs across a fixed gap.
+This paper presents an experimental investigation into the energy partitioning of quasi-static electrostatic discharge (ESD) events in air, a scenario in which the discharge occurs across a gap length that can be considered fixed.
 We systematically characterize the energy transferred to a series victim load across a broad range of resistances (0.1 to 10,000~\Ohm) and circuit parameters, including capacitance and gap length.
 Our results show that the fraction of stored energy delivered to the victim load is largely independent of gap length.
-We demonstrate that the classic Rompe-Weizel spark resistance model effectively predicts the scaling of this energy transfer, establishing a clear link between spark resistance and energy partitioning.
-These findings provide a valuable, predictive framework for guiding safety requirements for sensitive electronic components and energetic materials and will inform the development of more accurate circuit models for ESD events.
+We demonstrate that our extension of the classic Rompe-Weizel spark resistance model effectively predicts the scaling of this energy transfer, establishing a clear link between spark resistance and energy partitioning.
+These findings provide a predictive framework that should be valuable for guiding safety requirements for energetic materials and ignition scenarios and will inform the development of more accurate circuit models that can be applied to a wider range of ESD events such as those found in the electronics industry.

 \textbf{Keywords:} Electrostatic Discharge, Energy Partitioning, Rompe-Weizel Model, Breakdown Voltage, Victim Load, Spark Resistance